-RSUs entitle the holder to shares of common stock after a vesting period that generally ranges from one to three years.
+RSUs entitle the holder to shares of common stock after a vesting period of generally three years.
 The fair value of the awards is determined on the grant date based on the Company's stock price.

 The following table summarizes the RSU activity (in millions, except per share data):